 Mix the flour and 1/2 cup sugar in a medium bowl.
 In another medium bowl, break the butter up into bits with a fork or your fingertips.
 Add the egg yolks and sour cream and beat with a wooden spoon.
 Add to the flour mixture and stir.
 Add the lemon zest, if using.
 Use your fingers to break up lumps so the mixture has a coarse cornmeal texture.
 Add water a little at a time if needed to make the dough come together, blending it in, then pull the dough together into a mass.
 Place in a heavy plastic bag and refrigerate while you prepare the apples.

-[Note: I did a bit of a whiz-bang shortcut on the crust: whirl together flour applepie3and sugar in food processor.
+[Note: I did a bit of a whiz-bang shortcut on the crust: whirl together flour and sugar in food processor.
 Add butter and lemon zest, pulsing until about cornmeal texture.
 Stir together egg yolks and sour cream in small bowl, add to flour and pulse a few times to incorporate but not overwork.
 Transfer to bowl until ready to use.]

 Position a rack in the upper third of the oven and preheat the oven to 350°F. Grease an 8-inch square baking pan and sprinkle the bottom generously with the bread crumbs.